Houston Rodent Control

-- Norway rats and roof rats.
-Norway rats, despite what the name suggests, are indigeonous to Texas.
+- Norway rats, despite what the name suggests, are indigenous to Texas.
 You’ll often find them digging holes underneath your driveway, on the side of your house, and under your home’s foundation.

 - Roof rats originally came to Texas with the first European settlers.
 They like to climb up tall plants and drainpipes to get into your attic and make it their home.

 Rats and other rodents are incredibly resourceful animals.
 They can squeeze themselves into some of the tightest holes to make their way inside.
 Some rodents, such as squirrels, have opposable thumbs that are ideal for grabbing onto weak points and ripping through siding.
 All rodents have incredibly strong teeth, too.
 It’s very common to find a hole in your attic that was made by a rat biting straight through flimsy materials.

 Once rodents find their way into your home, they quickly begin to wreak havoc.
 They’ll nest in your attic, your walls, or even underneath your foundation.
 Rats and mice are so good at hiding that they can remain unseen for months at a time.
 At night, when everyone has gone to bed, they will help themselves to whatever they can get their claws on and sink their teeth into.
 They’ll tear apart your roof, sheet-rock, and insulation in search of a safe place to sleep, water to drink, and food to eat.
 They’ll chew through electrical wires and cut their teeth on your pipes.
 And worst of all, many carry diseases and spread them wherever they go.